singularbit/sandbox-aws-static-web/README.md

 4. Manually release the new pipeline.

-5. After the pipeline has run, a new pipeline will have be created which will deploy the Lambdas.
+5. After the pipeline has run, a new pipeline (or many) will have be created which will deploy the new website(s).

 6. Once the CICD pipelines run successfully, you can access the Website in your browser.